bseaver/js3-code-review-food/README.md

 * Generate a Model (Class) for "food"
   * $ `ng g class food`
   * (rename src/app/food.ts to src/app/food.model.ts)
-* Build functionality from App "Root" Component
 * Generate a Component for listing "list-food"
 * Generate a Component for Adding "new-food"
-* Generate a Componentent for Editing "edit-food"
+* Generate a Component for Editing "edit-food"
 * Generate a Pipe for filtering food "caloric-content"